mikf/gallery-dl/docs/options.md

     -r, --limit-rate RATE       Maximum download rate (e.g. 500k, 2.5M, or 800k-2M)
+    --chunk-size SIZE           Size of in-memory data chunks (default: 32k) --no-part                   Do not use .part files
+    --no-skip                   Do not skip downloads; overwrite existing files --no-mtime                  Do not set file modification times according to Last-Modified HTTP response headers
+    --no-download               Do not download any files

+## Sleep Options:
-    --chunk-size SIZE           Size of in-memory data chunks (default: 32k) --sleep SECONDS             Number of seconds to wait before each download.
+    --sleep SECONDS             Number of seconds to wait before each download.
                                 This can be either a constant value or a range (e.g. 2.7 or 2.0-3.5)
     --sleep-skip SECONDS        Number of seconds to wait after skipping a file download
+    --sleep-extractor SECONDS   Number of seconds to wait before starting data extraction for an input URL
     --sleep-request SECONDS     Number of seconds to wait between HTTP requests during data extraction
-    --sleep-429 SECONDS         Number of seconds to wait when receiving a '429 Too Many Requests' response
+    --sleep-429 [TYPE=]SECONDS  Number of seconds to wait when receiving a '429 Too Many Requests' response.
+Can be prefixed with 'lin[:START[:MAX]]' or
-    --sleep-extractor SECONDS   Number of seconds to wait before starting data extraction for an input URL
-    --no-part                   Do not use .part files
-    --no-skip                   Do not skip downloads; overwrite existing files --no-mtime                  Do not set file modification times according to Last-Modified HTTP response headers
-    --no-download               Do not download any files
+                                'exp[:BASE[:START[:MAX]]]' for linear or
+                                exponential growth (e.g. '30', 'exp=40',
+                                'lin:20=30-60'

 ## Configuration Options:
     -o, --option KEY=VALUE      Additional options.
-Example: -o browser=firefox -c, --config FILE           Additional configuration files
-    --config-yaml FILE          Additional configuration files in YAML format --config-toml FILE          Additional configuration files in TOML format --config-create             Create a basic configuration file
+Example: -o browser=firefox -c, --config FILE           Additional configuration files in JSON format --config-yaml FILE          Additional configuration files in YAML format --config-toml FILE          Additional configuration files in TOML format --config-type TYPE          Set filetype of default configuration files (json, yaml, toml)
+    --config-ignore             Do not load default configuration files --config-create             Create a basic configuration file
     --config-status             Show configuration file status
-    --config-open               Open configuration file in external application --config-type TYPE          Set filetype of default configuration files (json, yaml, toml)
+    --config-open               Open configuration file in external application
-    --config-ignore             Do not read default configuration files

 ## Authentication Options:
     -u, --username USER         Username to login with